How the Tax Administration uses the amounts that would otherwise be refunded

 When are tax refunds used for tax payment?

-The Tax Administration may apply a corporate taxpayer’s refunds on unpaid taxes immediately on the end date of its tax assessment.
-In 2017, this date is 10 months after the last day of the calendar month when the corporation’s accounting year ends.
-However, starting from tax year 2018, every corporate taxpayer has its own end date for tax assessment.
-This date will be printed on the tax decision.
+The Tax Administration may apply a corporate taxpayer's refunds on unpaid taxes immediately on the end date of its tax assessment.
+Starting from tax year 2018, every corporate taxpayer has its own end date for tax assessment.
+This date is printed on the tax decision.
 However, the tax assessment will end no later than 10 months after the end of the last calendar month of the accounting period.

-Refunds are applied on the taxes that fall due by the 22th day of the month after the end date for tax assessment.
-However, this time limit will change in November 2018: Starting 1 November 2018, refunds will only be applied on the taxes that fall due by the 18th day of the month after the end date for tax assessment.
-If the 18th is not a business day, the time limit will end on the day before it, or on the previous day if that day is a business day.
+Refunds are applied on the taxes that fall due by the 18th day of the month after the end date for tax assessment.
+If the 18th is not a business day, the time limit will end on the day before it, or on the previous day if that is a business day.

-The accounting period of a corporation ended in February 2018.
-The corporation receives a tax decision stating that the end date of its tax assessment will be 8 August 2018, and that an amount of €5,000 is refundable.
-On 12 August 2018, the corporation should pay €1,000 in VAT, and it should additionally pay €3,000 in prepayments on 23 August 2018.
+The accounting period of a corporation ended in February 2019.
+The corporation receives a tax decision stating that the end date of its tax assessment will be 8 August 2019, and that an amount of €5,000 is refundable.
+On 12 August 2019, the corporation should pay €1,000 in VAT, and it should additionally pay €3,000 in prepayments on 23 August 2019.
 The corporation fails to pay both.
-The Tax Administration will use the refund to pay the VAT on 12 August and the prepayments on 23 August.
+The Tax Administration will use the money that would otherwise be refunded to pay the VAT on 12 August and the prepayments on 23 August.
 A balance of €1,000 remains.
-The Tax Administration will pay this amount into the bank account of the corporation on 5 October.
+The Tax Administration will pay this amount into the bank account of the corporation on 7 October.

-The accounting period of a corporation ended in December 2017.
-The end date of its standard tax assessment is 31 October 2018, and a refund of €2,000 would be coming to the corporation.
+The accounting period of a corporation ended in December 2018.
+According to the tax decision, the end date of tax assessment is 16 September 2019, and a refund of €2,000 would be coming to the corporation.
 However, the corporation should have paid €400 real estate tax by 3 September but did not do so.
-The Tax Administration will use the refundable balance on 31 October for settling the real estate tax and the late-payment interest on it.
+The Tax Administration will use the refundable balance on 16 September for settling the real estate tax and the late-payment interest on it.

-However, within just one day, the bank does not have enough time to transfer the payment to the Tax Administration.
-As a result, the Tax Administration uses the corporation’s refund as payment of the VAT.
+The date when the refund is generated – 16 September – occurs earlier than the date of payment: 14 October.
+As a result, the Tax Administration uses the corporation's refund as payment of the VAT.
 The amount will either wait for any upcoming taxes to fall due, or alternatively, the Tax Administration may refund it to the corporation.
 The outcome depends on what settings the corporation had made in MyTax for its refund time and refund limit.